PAIDiPaidThis.com

 The quick version

-• A dog dental is carried out under general anaesthetic, and that is the bulk of the cost.
+• A dog dental is carried out under general anaesthetic, and that is the bulk of the cost, not the cleaning itself.

-• The bill rises with every extraction, and the number is often unknown until your dog is under.
+• The bill rises with every extraction, and the number is often unknown until your dog is under and the mouth can be x-rayed.

-• Larger dogs can cost a little more, because they need more anaesthetic and longer on the table.
+• Larger dogs can cost a little more, because they need more anaesthetic and longer on the table, but this matters far less than how many teeth come out.

-• Quotes and final bills often differ, so treat any figure as a starting point unless it is fixed in writing.
+• Quotes and final bills often differ, so treat any figure as a starting point unless it is fixed in writing before your dog goes under.

 What people actually paid